How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 How Your Nose Detects Aromas

-Aroma molecules travel up the nasal passage to the olfactory bulb, where your brain identifies scents.
-The more you practice, the stronger and more intuitive this connection becomes.
+Aroma molecules travel to the olfactory bulb, where your brain identifies scents.
+Practice strengthens this connection.

 Step-by-Step: How to Smell Wine Correctly